 Join our Discord Community

 Building forms in React can be a pain, but you need text inputs that actually work properly.
-This component handles all the annoying stuff - focus states, validation styling, accessibility - so you can just drop it in and move on.
+Ever fought with janky input components that break focus states or ignore accessibility?
+This shadcn/ui input handles all the annoying stuff—focus states, validation styling, accessibility—so you can just drop it in and move on with your React applications.

 A beautifully styled input field ready for your Next.js forms: